nuxt/website-v2/content/en/blog/case-study-livementor.md

 ### What is your favorite feature?

 The first feature that made us choose Nuxt was the project's architecture.
-Be it file-based routing or folders separation, it makes all fit in an intuitive way.
+Be it file-based routing or folder separation, it all fits in an intuitive way.
 Just dropping a file in your `pages` folder without having to configure a router is a must.

 For the moment, we use Vuex a lot, but we're thinking about moving a little bit from it by leveraging the Composition API.